vchudnov-g/toolkit/testutils/README.md

 ------------------------------
 Checks that calling forms and value sets tagged in `*_gapic.yaml` files is used in baselines.

-To test the test, run :
+To test the test, from the root of the repository run:

   go test testutils/check-calling-form-in-baseline/*.go

-from the root of the repository.
+To run the test, from the root of the repository run:

-To run the test, run

   go run testutils/check-calling-form-in-baseline/main.go -yaml src/test/java/com/google/api/codegen/testsrc/library_gapic.yaml src

-from the root of the repository.